SimGriff/dragon-karate-academy-pp1/README.md

 Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

 * [GitHub:](https://github.com/)
+Github was used to host and deploy the website.

 ## Testing